-In addition to renewing your license every four years, you must also maintain a car insurance policy or some other acceptable alternative that meets the State's minimum coverage requirements.
+In addition to renewing your license every 4 years, you must also maintain a car insurance policy or some other acceptable alternative that meets the state's minimum coverage requirements.
 You can review these requirements and even shop for car insurance online when you visit our Insurance Center.

-If you have a valid Class D driver's license or Class M motorcycle license, you must renew your license every four years using one of the methods explained at length below:
+If you have a valid Class D driver's license or Class M motorcycle license, you must renew your license every 4 years using one of the methods explained at length below:

 - In person

 Checking your driving record will let you know whether your license is valid.